 The Wicker Breakdown:

-- This is followed by a repeat fake ad for the Tri-Hard pacemaker battery, only this time I remember the original Die-Hard battery commercial that it was referencing making me realize there was more to their parodies than just a play on words.
+This is followed by a repeat of the fake ad for the Tri-Hard pacemaker battery, only this time I remember the original Die-Hard battery commercial that it was referencing making me realize there was more to their parodies than just a play on words.

-- Then news segment then started and if feels like they've found their legs.
-I didn't really think about it but with it being 1975 they are just entering the 1976 presidential election cycle.
+The news segment then started, and it feels like they've found their legs.
+I didn't really think about it, but with it being 1975 they are just entering the 1976 presidential election cycle.

-- And the show ended on a Franken and Davis sketch which led me to feel that these two would have made the best podcast ever if only it was an outlet at the time.
+And the show ended on a Franken and Davis sketch which led me to feel that these two would have made the best podcast ever if only it were an outlet at the time.

-As I said, this episode was being fun without standing out as a classic with my favorite sketching being The Bees for reasons mentioned in the intro, New Shimmer Floor Wax/Dessert Topping which might have been my favorite nostalgia-wise but landed second through my modern eyes and the Interior Demolitionist sketch rounded off my top three as I enjoy watching comedians destroy a set because it takes me back to my stage craft days when the crew would aggressively breakdown the set after the run of the show.
+As I said, this episode was fun without standing out as a classic with my favorite sketching being The Bees for reasons mentioned in the intro, New Shimmer Floor Wax/Dessert Topping which might have been my favorite nostalgia-wise but landed second through my modern eyes.
+The Interior Demolitionist sketch rounded off my top three as I enjoy watching comedians destroy a set because it takes me back to my stagecraft days when the crew would aggressively break down the set after the run of the show.